 The Department of Health and Human Services provides investigations for infectious disease cases, referrals, health education, and control measures to prevent the spread of infectious diseases.
 The State of Connecticut requires physicians and laboratories to report emergency illnesses, health conditions, and reportable diseases.

 The Department of Health and Human Services Lead Poisoning program provides residents with children up to the age of 6 with lead screenings.
-We provide case management, physician referral, environmental investigations, and education for those who have a blood/lead level of 5 µg/dL.
+We provide case management, physician referral, environmental investigations, and education for those who have a blood/lead level of 5 micrograms of lead per deciliter.

 Traveling out of the country and not sure what immunizations you may need, or where to get them?
-The Department of Health and Human Services offers various immunizations for persons 6 months and older, click the link below to learn more.Learn More
+The Department of Health and Human Services offers various immunizations for persons 6 months and older, learn about Travel Medicine and Immunization Center.

 Tuberculosis is a potentially fatal disease transmitted through the air and is fully treatable and preventable.
 The disease particularly affects persons living in crowded conditions.
 The Department of Health and Human Services conducts surveillance for tuberculosis and latent tuberculosis infection, screening, treatment, and containment activities.